 | 401 | Missing or invalid api_token |

-| 403 | Token is valid but the plan does not include access to the rates endpoints |
+| 403 | Token is valid but the plan does not include access to these endpoints |

 | 422 | Invalid parameter — malformed date, page[limit] above 100, end date before start date, or a filter key that does not belong to the endpoint |